 1733 Township Greene, Jamison

+I just saw that the spray area was just redone here!
+Excited to check it out soon!
 Warwick Community Park is located next to the local Township Building in Jamison and features all kinds of kid-friendly structures.
 Kids can enjoy swings (regular and tire), slides, climbing areas, tunnels, a short zip-line, pretend train and more.
-During the summer months, the Splash Pole turns on, so it’s a great spot to bring the kids to cool off!
 The park is 27 acres, with a 1.5 walking/biking path and basketball courts.

 Everybody’s Playground at Lukens Park